-Jails & Prisons Expert Witness allowed to provide testimony in part as the court opined that he correctly applied his methodology to the case.
+Summary: Jails & Prisons Expert Witness allowed to provide testimony in part even though the defendants argued that he did not reliably apply his methodology when assessing the use of force at issue in this case.

 Facts: This case (Jackson et al v.
 Catanzariti et al – United States District Court – Southern District of Georgia – May 14th, 2019) involves the use of force against two prisoners.
 The plaintiffs filed suit against the defendants alleging that the defendants, correctional officers, violated their constitutional right to be free from excessive force while they were incarcerated.
 The plaintiffs have hired Eugene E. Atherton (Jails & Prisons Expert Witness) to provide expert witness testimony.
 The defendants have filed a motion to exclude this expert from testifying.